Erdogan rallies Turks to thwart 'plot' against nation's success

 "Just as the Gezi incidents were dressed up in the cover of trees, parks and the environment, the December 17 plot was hidden in the cover of corruption."

 He said it was no coincidence that the attacks coincided with what he called one of the most successful years in modern Turkey's 90-year history.
 The year has seen record highs in Turkish financial markets, credit rating upgrades and the paying off of the country's IMF debt.

 Erdogan's supporters argue the graft accusations have so far lacked any substance.

-President Abdullah Gul, seen as unifying figure who has largely stayed out of the furore, made an appeal for unity in his New Year's message, emphasising a need for an independent judiciary free of pressure from any side.
+President Abdullah Gul, seen as unifying figure who has largely stayed out of the furor, made an appeal for unity in his New Year's message, emphasizing a need for an independent judiciary free of pressure from any side.

 Erdogan closed his address on a defiant tone, saying 2014 would be a year in which accession talks with the European Union would move forward and democratic reforms gather pace.

 "You should not worry: Turkey is in safe hands and is continuing decisively its walk to the future," he said.